Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Results Discussion

-\paragraph{Moderate mismatch rate in finer-grained test suite evaluation.} Fig~\ref{fig:struct_hamming_details} shows that for 3 out of the 4 challenging subject-verb agreement and filler-gap paradigms discussed in Section~\ref{sec:exp-setup}, the match rate between \struct{} correctly predicting the critical edge and the model resolving the minimal pair correctly is between 40--60\% for the majority of models.
-The scatter plots show a substantial spread in model performance on both axes, which suggests the difficulty of the tasks.
-However, high Hamming distances between correct prediction binary outcomes mean that errors do not align as much as expected.
-We conclude that extracting these critical edges, despite its possible relevance to deciding between the words which are different between the minimal pairs (Appendix~\ref{sec:critical-edges}), does not in fact predict evaluation success on the minimal pair.
-Fig~\ref{fig:head_hamming_details} yields the same conclusion from \head{} probe results.
+\paragraph{Critical edge predication does not align with minimal pair evaluation.} Fig~\ref{fig:struct_hamming_details} shows that for 3 out of the 4 challenging subject--verb agreement and filler--gap paradigms, the match rate between \struct{} correctly predicting the critical edge and the model resolving the minimal pair correctly is between 40--60\% for the majority of models.
+The wide spread of minimal pair accuracies along the y-axis of the scatter plots underscores the relative difficulty of these paradigms; by contrast, in Fig~\ref{fig:main_results} plots most accuracies cluster well above 0.7.
+However, high Hamming distances between edge prediction and minimal pair evaluation mean that errors do not align as much as expected.
+Extracting critical edges, despite relevance to deciding between the words that are different between the minimal pairs (Appendix~\ref{sec:critical-edges}), does not in fact predict minimal pair outcome.
+Fig~\ref{fig:head_hamming_details} in Appendix~\ref{sec:full-hamming} yields the same conclusion from \head{} results.

-\paragraph{UUAS score distributions largely overlap for correct vs. incorrect minimal pairs.} While cross-model correlations between probing and downstream performance have proved elusive, a natural follow-up investigation for each model is the sentence-level comparison of if there is a statistically significant difference in the UUAS score distribution between the pool of sentences where the minimal pair is evaluated correctly and the pool where it is evaluated incorrectly.
-For each BLiMP test suite, we run a two-sample $t$-test for each model on these pools of UUAS scores and apply Holm-Bonferroni correction on the test $p$-values.
-The results in Fig~\ref{fig:sentence_level} show that only 8 out of 67 BLiMP test suites have statistical evidence for the mean of UUAS scores for correct minimal pairs being higher than that of incorrect minimal pairs for at least 5 models.
-Yet again, we conclude that for most models and test suites, UUAS score of the probe at the sentence level (mechanism) does not predict if the model will succeed at the corresponding minimal pair evaluation (outcome).
+\paragraph{UUAS score distributions largely overlap for minimal pair outcomes.} While cross-model correlations between probing and downstream performance have proved elusive, a natural follow-up investigation for each model is the sentence-level comparison of if there is a statistically significant difference in the UUAS score distribution between the pool of sentences where the minimal pair is evaluated correctly and the pool where it is evaluated incorrectly.
+For each BLiMP paradigm, we run a two-sample one-sided $t$-test for each model on these pools of UUAS scores and apply Holm-Bonferroni correction on the test $p$-values.
+The results in Fig~\ref{fig:sentence_level} show that only 8 out of 67 BLiMP paradigms have statistical evidence for the mean of UUAS scores for correctly predicted minimal pairs being higher than that of incorrectly predicted minimal pairs for at least 5 models.
+Yet again, we conclude that for most models and paradigms, UUAS score of the probe at the sentence level (mechanism) does not predict whether the model will succeed at the corresponding minimal pair evaluation (outcome).